“I am a millennial, computer scientist, book author, standing on a TED stage, and yet I’ve never had a social media account.” - Cal Newport

-On a professional level, we weren’t able to share timely and relevant articles associated with those events.
+On a professional level, I wasn’t able to share timely and relevant articles associated with those events.

 The biggest thing I missed out on was timeliness.
-All of the important information eventually filtered down, but I always heard the news late and our content was less timely.
+All of the important information eventually filtered down, but I always heard the news late and my content was less timely.